 Not much on my hard drive for this one.
 Most of the pictures were just me looking at rat avatars because fuck.
 The rats are cool.

 You can't compare facebook to this S!
 They have had years tuning their metaverse engine.
 SL was shit back in the day. - Anonymous

 Right, this was our very first avatar in SecondLife.
 The ExtroVirtual Male White Rat avatar which according to my creation date we got 02/09/2006.
 Yes, that was me at a sexy dance party wearing Linden dollar bills.
-The entire avatar was made of prims (squares, circles, torrid shapes, cones, triangles, etc) and back then there was no such thing as Sculpt (color in RGB values converted into a 3-d mesh) or even full mesh support.
-Back in these days, you build everything from primitive shapes.
+The entire avatar was made of prims (squares, circles, torrid shapes, cones, triangles, etc.) and back then there was no such thing as Sculpt (color in RGB values converted into a 3-d mesh) or even full mesh support.
+Back in those days, you built everything from primitive shapes.

 So if you -really- want to compare apples to apples of the start of SecondLife back in 2006 which may be a million in startup money versus Facebook meta in 2020 with billions of dollars.
 Sorry, fuck you it's STILL NOT A WORTHY COMPARISON!!!!!

 If Facebook cannot compare itself to an engine made in 2003 and slowly revised throughout the years.
 Where my second-generation 7-year-old Tokushi Possat avatar wearing DERP underwear is still remarkably better than anything I've seen in Facebook meta.
 "The Zucc" has some serious problems beyond where to store barbeque sauce that needs to be worked out. maybe 2 billion and every news agency eating out of your hand will solve it.
 Maybe if they pivoted to be a business tool instead of an entertainment and pleasure device you could get somewhere (nope, apparently that's been tried.).